 The original hypothesis, that decomposition of labile carbon substrates such as the labeled 13C-starch would be more closely linked to microbial activity than the decomposition of more recalcitrant substrates, was supported by the results of this study.
 This work corroborates studies in other systems that have highlighted the tight relationship between microbial production of extracellular enzymes and the decomposition of labile carbon substrates that serve as sources of energy and carbon for biomass incorporation (Sinsabaugh 2008).
 Given the importance of root exudates as sources of labile carbon substrates (Phillips et al. 2011), this model should be expanded to include mesocosm proximity to vascular plants to determine if the presence of nearby roots perhaps primes the microbial community to not only take advantage of the labeled-starch addition, but also degrade the more recalcitrant SOM stores that have accumulated in the bog once the more labile substrates have been consumed.

 Our results showed that peat water saturation was the strongest predictor of total respiration.
-Many studies have shown that ta draw-down of the water table (; ), making these results particularly relevant to an assessment of bog carbon stocks with climate changeagree with those fromrtby that decomposition (i.e. total respiration) was lowest also water table
+Many studies have shown that the combination of warming and woody plant encroachment into bogs will cause a draw-down of the water table in the future (McLatchey and Reddy, 1998; Gunnarsson et al., 2000; Blodau et al., 2004; Davidson and Janssens, 2006; Delarue et al., 2011; Heijmans et al. 2013; Briones et al., 2014; Dieleman et al., 2015; Pinsonneault et al., 2016), making these results particularly relevant to an assessment of bog carbon stocks with climate change.
+Our results agree with those from a study of water draw-down in an ombrotrophic bog in North Wales, UK (Ellis et al. 2009).
+In that study, draw-down combined with elevated CO2 reduced decomposition by 16% compared to a control.
+Our results also showed that decomposition (i.e. total respiration) was lowest where water saturation was also lowest.
+We hypothesize that oxygenation of the bog via water table draw-down and tree encroachment changes the microbial community to one that utilizes carbon less efficiently.

 The link between respiration, microbial activity, carbon substrate recalcitrance, and other abiotic and biotic factors involved in decomposition established in this study has implications for understanding the fate of C stored in boreal peatlands.
 When predicting how C cycle dynamics may change in high C ecosystems like peat bogs, it is important to understand what abiotic and biotic drivers are most important in influencing microbial-mediated decomposition and, ultimately, the release of CO2 during respiration.
 Our study shows that the interactions between abiotic and biotic drivers are especially important when predicting soil respiration, and that a more biologically-dominated suite of drivers predicts decomposition of labile C substrates.
 By analyzing drivers of soil respiration and the decomposition of labile starch substrates, these results differentiate between factors that will be important in long-term considerations of C storage in bog systems and factors that have short-term implications for the cycling of labile C additions to the bog through root exudation.
 We highlight that the indirect control of abiotic drivers of C dynamics are likely important predictors of C cycling in bogs through their influence on microbial-mediated decomposition processes.